-Environment Waikato, Hamilton City, Franklin, Waipa, South Waikato and Taupo councils, with the Department of Conservation have joined with local organisations to create more than 40 events across the Region from March 12-21.
+Environment Waikato, Taupo, South Waikato, Hamilton City, Franklin and Waipa councils, with the Department of Conservation have joined with local organisations to create more than 40 events across the Region from March 12-21.

 Co-ordinator Kim Macrae Jonson says the festival will be a chance to find out more about the Region’s special places, understand the pressures threatening the environment and discover what can be done at home and work to make a difference.

-The launch event for the Festival is Environment Waikato’s Great E-Scape on March 13 and 14, a two-day environmental adventure from Taupo to Hamilton with 20 teams of four people competing for prizes.
+The launch event for the Festival is Environment Waikato’s Great E-Scape on March 13 and 14, a two-day environmental adventure which starts in Taupo early on Saturday morning and travels to Hamilton with 20 teams of four people competing for prizes.
 The teams will have to demonstrate their environmental knowledge along the way.

-Interest has poured in from enthusiastic competitors, most aged 19-30 and all with a keen interest in their environment and doing something to understand and enhance it.
+Interest has flooded in from enthusiastic competitors, most aged 19-30 and all with a keen interest in their environment and doing something to understand and enhance it.

 “We’re really pleased with the response we’ve had,” Ms Macrae Jonson said.

-A diary of all events throughout the Region is included in Environment Waikato’s current EnviroCare magazine, available throughout the city and on the web at www.explorefestival.co.nz.
+A diary of all events throughout the Region is included in Environment Waikato’s current EnviroCare magazine, from Taupo and South Waikato district councils and on the web – www.explorefestival.co.nz.